idaholab/TMAP8/doc/content/getting_started/contributing.md

 ## Creating a new branch

-Before make any changes locally (which would require having a working version of the application), we will need to create a new branch.
+Before we make any changes locally (which would require having a working version of the application), we will need to create a new branch.

 1. In your terminal, go to your application: